-Whether you were lucky enough to have parents who took you further south than Margs to go camping as a kid, or just drive the extra hour these days, Hamelin Bay is a special piece of WA coastline.
+Whether you were lucky enough to have parents who took you further south than Margs to go camping as a kid, or just drive the extra hour these days, Hamelin Bay is a special part of WA’s coastline.

-These days it’s become world famous for the remarkably friendly stingrays that swim right up to the shore on any given day, but there’s plenty to discover further offshore and inland at this little bay just a short trip south of Margs.
+It’s become world famous for the remarkably friendly stingrays that swim right up to the shore on any given day, but there’s plenty to discover further offshore and inland at this little bay just a short trip south of Margaret River.

 Hamelin Bay used to be a small port servicing timber mills of the southwest between Cape Leeuwin and Cape Naturaliste, but turns out the waters were too difficult to navigate (and as such there’s a heap of wrecks off the coast in the area).

 Nowadays it’s a tourism hotspot thanks to beautiful beaches with the potential for excellent snorkelling, diving, fishing and of course, intimate moments with stingrays sometimes as big as 2m across!

 These days if you’re coming from Perth it’s only a 3hr 15min drive straight down the Kwinana Freeway and Forrest Highway before it becomes Bussell Highway.
 From there stay inland along Sues Road before heading west along Brockman Highway and joining back up to Caves Road.

 If you’re coming from Margs it’s just a half-hour drive down Caves Road (coast) or Bussell Highway (inland), and if you’ve got some time up your sleeve you can head further south to the beautiful township of Augusta.

 Head to the beach for some serious stingray frolicking!
 It’s best to get there earlier in the morning before the crowds, tide and wind potentially come in.

 Stingrays aside, Hamelin Bay beach is a great spot to park up for the day for some swimming and snorkelling, along with beach fishing if you’ve got the rods, and you can launch off the boat ramp if you’re sea faring.